SAP-samples/teched2022-IN280/exercises/ex1/ex11/readme.md

 Run through the steps in the given order

-1. [Retrieve user / password](/exercises/ex0/ex02/) for SAP Integration Suite and SAP Cloud ALM
+1. Retrieve user and password for SAP Integration Suite and SAP Cloud ALM through the **Tenant Booker application** linked in [Access information](/exercises/ex0/ex02/)

 2. Navigate to the section *Administration* and click on *Landscape Management* tile.